rmcanany/SolidEdgeStorekeeper/Readme.md

   Note it is created the first time you run the program; it won't be there before that.
 As noted above, if you want to access your vendor-specific standard parts, they must be in the library.
 You can place them in one or more subdirectories if desired.

 - **TEMPLATE DIRECTORY**
 The templates are SE part files that have variable-table-driven geometry to create new parts of a given type.
-By default they are stored in the `Preferences\Templates` folder.
+By default they are stored in the `Preferences\TemplatesSE2024` folder.

-  As noted at the outset, the templates were created in SE2024.
+  As noted at the outset, the original templates were created in SE2024.
 They will only work if you're using that version or newer.
-If you create new ones for an older version, I would be happy to host them on GitHub -- crediting you as a **Contributor**, of course!
+An alternative set of templates, created with SE2019, was generously contributed by @TeeVar.
+To use them, change the template directory to `Preferences\TemplatesSE2019`.

+  Even if you have a newer version of Solid Edge, you may still want to use the SE2019 templates.
+Unlike me, @TeeVar is an ISO native speaker.
+If you're an mm type, his naming conventions may be more familiar and useful to you.

 - **DATA DIRECTORY**
 The spreadsheet contains the variables required for each size of each type of part.
-By default, it is stored in the `Preferences\Data` directory.
+By default, it is stored in the `Preferences\DataSE2024` directory.

+  Change the data directory to `Preferences\DataSE2019` if you want to use the alternative templates.
+You will have to restart the program for the change to take effect.

 - **MATERIAL TABLE**
 The material table is usually your normal SE material table.
 However, for a quick test of the program, an alternative is to use `Storekeeper.mtl` from `Preferences\Templates`.
 Copy it to your Solid Edge Materials directory to make it available.
 On my machine, that location is `C:\Program Files\Siemens\Solid Edge 2024\Preferences\Materials`.